10.6.12 RDF Views from Relational Data

 Also, note the following:

-• If the underlying database table for the resource map does not have a primary key, then the first table column will be considered as the resource map Key by default.
+• If the underlying database table for the resource map does not have a primary key, then a warning is displayed: No primary key found.
+Using first column as key.
+By default, the first table column is then used as the resource map Key.

 • You can choose to edit the mapping for the predicate and object of the properties in the Resource Map Properties section.
-Among many options for object, you can use template, column, or a constant IRI or literal, and for literals you can specify custom datatype, language tag, and so on.
-Additionally, each property triple can be associated with a named graph by choosing More options as shown.
+Among many options for object, you can use a template (any available template map or a custom formatted string), column, or a constant IRI or literal, and for literals you can specify custom datatype, language tag, and so on.
+Additionally, each property triple can be associated with a named graph by choosing More options.

 7. Optionally, click on any added Link Map to view or edit its details.